-Growing to a mature height of 15-40 feet, depending on the cultivar, the Chinese jujube can be pruned to maintain a more compact size.
+Growing to a mature height of 15 to 40 feet, depending on the cultivar, the Chinese jujube can be pruned to maintain a more compact size.

 Several planted close together can create a large hedge – with regular pruning.
-Suitable for growers in Zones 5-11, these trees are easy to grow, requiring well-drained soil and a sunny location.
+Suitable for growers in Zones 5 to 11, these trees are easy to grow, requiring well-drained soil and a sunny location.

 Native to China, where they have been cultivated for over 4,000 years, species of the Ziziphus genus are found all across the temperate and tropical world.
 Depending on the cultivar, they may be thorny or thornless, so keep this in mind when shopping.